outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

 2. Regarding per-input level, as long as any one of the 'json.keys_under_root', 'json.overwrite_keys' and 'json.message_key' directives appear, Json decoding is applied.
    1. 'json.keys_under_root' places the decode Json at the root level.
    2. Decoded 'key: value' pairs will overwrite built-in pairs that share the same key if 'json.overwrite_keys' is enabled.
-   3. Json decoding happens **before** line (i.e. 'exclude_lines') and multiline filtering.
+   3. Json decoding happens **before** line (i.e. 'exclude_lines') filtering and [multiline filtering](https://www.elastic.co/guide/en/beats/filebeat/current/multiline-examples.html).
 Hence, line and multiline filtering does not affect the original Json event as it is transformed.

       The 'json.message_key' specifies a decoded Json key and applies line and multiline filtering to the **original** Json event according the key value.
 4. 'decode_json_fields' is a global processor that applies to all inputs, with the 'fields' directive pointing to fileds that require Json decoding.